SAPhow/SAP.how/search.md

 # Search results

 Sorry for the ads.
-We are figuring out how to apply for Custom Search for non profits without ads.
+We are figuring out how to apply for Custom Search for non-profits (without ads).

 <script>
   (function() {